 This oven is well priced and one of the better values at this price point.
 There are no bells and whistles, but it gets the job done and it comes with accessories, so it feels like you are getting your money’s worth.
 It also comes with a 365 risk free trial.
 Essentially Stoke will give you a full refund if you are not happy within the first year of use.

 This is an oven that I would highly recommend, especially for those just getting into the world of pizza ovens.

 5. If you have a

 Weber Kettle – KettlePizza Basic Pizza Oven Kit for 18.5 and 22.5 Inch Kettle Grills

 If you’ve already got a charcoal grill and don’t want to go to all the trouble of getting a freestanding pizza oven, then the KettlePizza Basic Pizza Oven Kit can turn 18.5 or 22.5-inch kettle grills into a outdoor pizza oven.

 The set itself consists of a stainless steel riser sleeve that sits between the base of the grill and the lid and creates a pizza oven style opening.
 Using a combination of charcoal and hardwood, the KettlePizza kit can achieve the high, 900°F, temperatures needed to properly cook a pizza.

-The standard kit comes with a pizza peel, and the deluxe version comes with a hand-made cordierite baking stone.
+The standard kit comes with a peel, and the deluxe version comes with a hand-made cordierite baking stone.

 If you’re looking for a way to turn your kettle grill into a pizza cooking machine, the KettlePizza kit is the way to do it.